Fosun to make new Club Med counterbid on Friday - source

-PARIS China's Fosun International (0656.HK) plans to raise its offer for Club Mediterranee CMIP.PA on Friday to outbid Italian tycoon Andrea Bonomi, a source with knowledge of the matter said.
+PARIS Dec 18 China's Fosun International plans to raise its offer for Club Mediterranee on Friday to outbid Italian tycoon Andrea Bonomi, a source with knowledge of the matter said.

 In what has become France's longest takeover battle, Chinese billionaire Guo Guangchang must decide whether to counter Bonomi's 24 euro-per-share offer, wich values the holiday group at 915 million euros ($1.12 billion).